Relacibo/hyprmcsr/docs/001-install-and-setup.md

 Replace `/path/to/hyprmcsr` with the actual path to your hyprmcsr installation.

 ### More
-For instructions on starting, stopping, and using hyprmcsr in practice, continue with [Usage](003-usage.md).
+For instructions on how to use the cli, continue with [CLI](002-cli.md).